-Loneliness is extremely common in the older people, and the end result could be detrimental to your loved one’s mental health and cognitive functioning.
+Loneliness is extremely common in older people, and the end result could be detrimental to your loved one’s mental health and cognitive functioning.
 According to the National Institute on Aging, depression, and boredom can lead to forgetfulness.
-It is found that inactivity is one of the reasons many elderly fail to prosper.
+It is found that inactivity is one of the reasons many elderly fail to prosper for counter this there is some Best Way to Keep Seniors Happy and Engaged.

 As your loved ones get elder and retire they may not have as many opportunities to get out and socialize as they did in their younger years.
 It will also be harder for them to keep active, and both are very important to their physical and mental health.